han-steve/dotfiles/README.md

 To take advantage of your code autocomplete engine, run :CocInstall coc-pyright in nvim for python autocomplete, and :CocInstall coc-clangd for cpp autocomplete.

 ## Notes
 1. On the M1 Mac, the installation path for brew is /opt/homebrew/bin, which is different than Intel.
-This breaks the line that changes the shell to ~/local/bin
+This breaks the line that changes the shell to ~/local/bin.
+Just uncomment the line in zsh.sh

 Enjoy your brand new development set up!